Paige-AI/paige-ml-sdk/examples/README.md

 ## Training a Binary Classifier

 We will train a multiheaded binary classifier with two prediction heads: one predicting whether or not a slide contains cancer, and the other doing the same for the precursor label.
-If the sdk is run with no arguments:
+The sdk is equipped with a cli powered by [pytorch lightning](https://lightning.ai/docs/pytorch/stable/) which can be used to kick off experiments.
+First, try running the cli with no arguments:

 ```bash
 python -m paige.ml_sdk
 ```

 an error is thrown with message `error: expected "subcommand" to be one of {fit,validate,test,predict}, but it was not provided`.
-Use the `fit` subcommand since to train a model:
+To train a model, use the `fit` subcommand:

 ```bash
 python -m paige.ml_sdk fit
 ```

-The sdk now displays `error: Parser key "data.label_columns": Expected a <class 'set'>.
+Now, the cli displays `error: Parser key "data.label_columns": Expected a <class 'set'>.
 Got value: None`.
-It expected a `--data.label_columns` argument.
+This means that it expected a `--data.label_columns` argument.
 To see documention on what that argument does, run `--help`:

 ```bash
 python -m paige.ml_sdk fit --help